fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 sure that they were M2.5 sized to match the screws provided with the [case](https://www.mouser.com/ProductDetail/RAF-Electronic-Hardware/M2104-2545-AL?qs=2411ckis64rpgA%252BYlrCb%252Bg%3D%3D) itself; check!

-Weirdly, on some of the tray mounts, the screws wouldn't turn easily.
+Weirdly, on some of the tray mounts the screws wouldn't turn easily.
 I naively thought it they needed an extra 'oomf' to get them to the desired position, so of course I reached for my pliers!